aznikline/SiamDW/README.md

 Our proposals improve the performances of fully convolutional siamese trackers by,
 1) introducing CIR and CIR-D units to unveil the power of deeper and wider networks like [ResNet](https://arxiv.org/abs/1512.03385) and [Inceptipon](https://arxiv.org/abs/1409.4842);
-2) designing reasonable backbones that are guilded by the analysis of how internal network factors (eg. receptive field, stride, output feature size) affect tracking performances.
+2) designing backbone networks according to the analysis on internal network factors (e.g. receptive field, stride, output feature size), which affect tracking performances.

 <!-- :tada::tada: **Highlight !!**
 Siamese tracker is severely sensitive to hyper-parameter, which is a common sense in tracking field.
 Although significant progresses have been made in some works, the result is hard to reproduce.
 In this case, we provide a [parameter tuning toolkit]() to make our model being reproduced easily.
 We hope our efforts and supplies will be helpful to your work. -->